Unit 6 - Progress at What Cost? / The Changing Face of America

 Still confused?
 Watch this: AP US History Project: The Antitrust Movement

-Directions: Open the book Riis: How the Other Half Lives, select from one of the following chapters, complete How the Other Half Lives WS, and be prepared to discuss the focus areas of discussion part in class:
+Directions: Open the book Riis: How the Other Half Lives, select from one of the following chapters, complete How the Other Half Lives WS, and be prepared to discuss with in small groups and as a class.

 - Genesis of the Tenement